infor-design/enterprise/src/components/emptymessage/readme.md

 ## Accessibility

-- Do not use an icon alone, there should be text as well as the icon for screen reader users.
+- Do not use an icon alone, there should be text as well for screen reader users.

 ## Testability